almeath/openglide/README.md

 These files can remain in your library folder and will be automatically detected by apps such as DOSBox SVN (with Glide patch) or DOSBox-X.

 A good way to test the functionality of your OpenGlide library is to download DOSBox-X and enable glide within the configuration/settings.
 If the OpenGlide library is detected, DOSBox-X will generate two output files called OpenGLid.ini and OpenGLid.log. (the former providing options to adjust the OpenGlide settings)

-**To compile on macOS 11 (Big Sur):**

-As above, but use the following command for Step 4:

-sudo make install